refinedev/refine/documentation/docs/api-reference/general-concepts.md

 For example, if you are using the hook in the `<PostList>` component, the `resource` value defaults to `"posts"` because the active route is `/posts`

 :::info
-To make the inferencer work, you need to pass the `routerProvider` prop to the `<Refine>` component from your router package choice.
+To make the inference work, you need to pass the `routerProvider` prop to the `<Refine>` component from your router package choice.
 :::

 ```tsx title="src/App.tsx"